The best tablets for older people

 Adjustable, clear sound

 If you’re buying a tablet for an older person with difficulty hearing, a tablet with great sound is essential.
 From crisp audio on video calls to getting the most from podcasts and audio books, high quality speakers will make all the difference.
-The Samsung Galaxy Tab A has dual stereo speakers with 3D surround sound featuring Dolby Atmos for a truly cinematic, clear sound experience.
-You can also use tablets with headphones - iPad 10.2 and the Galaxy Tab A both have a standard 3.5mm headphone jack, and the Tab S5e comes with an adapter for headphones through the USB-C port.
+The Samsung Galaxy Tab A7 has Quad Stereo Sound and a vivid display for a truly cinematic, clear sound experience.
+You can also use tablets with headphones - the Samsung Galaxy Tab A7 has a standard 3.5mm headphone jack.

-The headphone jack looks like a small round hole, and the USB-C port looks like a rectangular slot with rounded edges – you’ll find them on the bottom of the tablet.
-You may need to check if your existing headphones use a headphone jack or need a USB-C slot, as you may need to buy some new ones if they’re different.
+The headphone jack looks like a small round hole - you’ll find it on the bottom of the tablet.
+You may need to check if your existing headphones use a headphone jack, as you may need to buy some new ones if they’re different.
 If you don’t like headphones with wires as you find they get tangled, you can also look into Bluetooth headphones which connect wirelessly.

 Long-lasting battery life

 A long-lasting battery is essential, especially for older people who use their tablet frequently to stay in touch or may forget to charge it every now and then.
-The Galaxy Tab S5e from Samsung comes with a powerful quick-charging 7,040mAh battery and up to 14.5 hours of battery life, and the Samsung Galaxy Tab A comes with 6,150mAh battery, which is also ideal for extended use.
-They’re both perfect for days with lots of video calls, or simply just enjoying the latest box sets.
+The Samsung Galaxy Tab A7 comes with a 7,040mAh battery with Fast Battery Charging, which is also ideal for extended use.

 SOS alerts and location sharing